In Ditko's world, sometimes justice takes the form of a kick to the face...

 Well, evening, since I apparently can't read a calendar...

-Minus, greatest of the Three Mouseketeers, has that sinking feeling.
+Minus, greatest of the Three Mouseketeers, always prepared.

 Art by Sheldon Mayer.